GCC-DIMNT-CPTEC/tools/mpas_nc2grib2/README.md

 		MONAN_DIAG_G_POS_GFS_2024070900_2024071000.x1024002L55.grib2
   - Type **ls -ltr ./dataout** to verify if the grib files were generated
   - 3-grib_decoding_test.sh: This script do the inverse process, i.e. decoding the grib file to nc as well as into other formats.

+## 4.2 - example2 - Specific example to be use as test in egeon.cptec.inpe.br

+In the **examples/example2** you will find some scripts to run mpas_nc2grib2.x on Egeon.
+In these scripts, the path to access the MONAN data results in netcdf as well as the path to the directory for grib2 have been hard-coded defined.
+Therefore, before using these scripts, it is recommended to edit and modify these scripts  to make the necessary adjustments.